How Kashmiri-origin doctor separated Brazilian twins fused at the brain

 Three-year-old boys Bernardo and Arthur Lima were born with fused brains in Brazil.
 The operation was conducted by a team of 100 medical experts, engineers and support staff in separate countries wearing virtual reality headsets, led by Kashmiri-origin Dr Noor ul Owase Jeelani from London

-Famed Kashmiri-origin surgeon Dr Noor ul Owase Jeelani is again in the news for yet another miracle surgery of Brazilian conjoined twins whose brains were fused.
+Famed Kashmir-origin surgeon Dr Noor ul Owase Jeelani is again in the news for yet another miracle surgery of Brazilian conjoined twins whose brains were fused.

 Dr Jeelani, who is known for complicated procedures separating craniopagus twins, led a team of 100 surgeons, engineers and other staffers in the 33-hour-long operation.